 According to the latest reports, Linux servers that operate decentralized file syncing and sharing services powered by NextCloud software are being targeted by the new ransomware called NextCry.
-Antivirus engines are not able to detect the ransomware yet.
+Antivirus engines are not able to detect ransomware yet.
 As expected, hackers demanding money in exchange for the encrypted files.

 Affected users will see this ransom note: